binhphammindrove/duck-hunt-neural/README.md

 ## Credits

 Special thanks to **Daniel The Fox** for creating [Duck Hunt Remastered](https://danielthefox.itch.io/duck-hunt-remastered).
-This project was inspired by the idea that a modernized Duck Hunt deserves an equally innovative control interface.
+This project was done with the thought that by a modernized Duck Hunt deserves an equally innovative control interface.